mahlenmorris/VCVRack/Memory.md

 If there are multiple Embellishes in an ensemble, it is useful to set this value to something different for each Embellish, so that when the patch is restarted, both heads aren't writing to the same exact position, with results that are unlikely to be intended.
 Similarly, if a Ruminate is running right alongside an Embellish at the same speed (i.e., "1"), the Ruminate can be ducked to zero volume (see [Click Avoidance](#click-avoidance) below for why); setting their Initial positions differently avoids that problem.
 #### Position CURRENT Output
-An output that emits the position from 0.0V to 10.0V.
+This is a two-channel output indicating the current position of the play/record head:
+* The first channel is the position from 0.0V to 10.0V.
+This can be useful as an input [phasor](https://github.com/mhetrick/hetrickcv/blob/master/docs/Topics/Phasors.md) which [some modules](https://library.vcvrack.com/?query=phasor&brand=HetrickCV&tag=&license=) can use to great effect for controlling other Ruminate and Fixation play heads.
+* The second channel is the position in seconds from the start.

 Below this is a display showing this position in either:
 * seconds.hundredths - if the Memory size is less than 60 seconds OR